Culture Language Arts Network (CLAN)

 Language Classes

-We offer a variety of robust language classes for adults and youth to learn Dakota and Ojibwe at no cost to participants.
-Our classes are rooted in learning the grammar and foundations of the languages.
-They are offered remotely on Zoom to make the courses more accessible.
-Spring 2025 classes are currently underway, and registration for summer 2025 classes will reopen in late spring.
+CLAN offers a variety of robust, free, online language classes for adults and youth to learn Dakota and Ojibwe at no cost to participants.
+The classes are focused on teaching the grammar and foundations of the languages.
+The courses utilize Zoom and Google Classroom.

 Intro to Dakota

-The introductory course teaches students basic fundamentals, including:
+CLAN offers an introductory Dakota language course that teaches students basic fundamentals, including:

 - How to speak at a beginner level.